gofynd/fdk-client-golang/documentation/APPLICATION.md

-Get reasons behind full or partial cancellation of a shipment
+Use this API to retrieve the issues that led to the cancellation of bags within a shipment.

 *Success Response:*